charlesmayesquivel-max/FINAL_PROJECT-Java_Portfolio/FINAL_PROJECT_Java-Portfolio/Laboratory Activity #2 Working with Java classes and objects/ReadMe.md

 This is a console-based Java application intended for learning and practice.

-The project emphasizes clean class design and proper use of OOP fundamentals.
+The project emphasizes clean class design and proper application of OOP fundamentals.

 The program can be easily extended by: